Frequently Asked QuestionsExpand AllClose All

 - I requested a catalog.
 Where is it?

-- We mail the Seed catalog (which also contains Moose Tubers seed potatoes and Organic Growers Supplies) in late November and early December.
+- We mail the Seed catalog (which also contains Organic Growers Supply and Potatoes, Onions and Exotics) in late November and early December.
 It takes a while for bulk mail to reach its destination.
 After December we send Seed/OGS catalogs when requested.
 We mail Tree catalogs by bulk in late September and Bulb catalogs in early June.

 - Do you sell gift certificates?